 - Board Eligible Certified Chiropractic Sports Physician - Logan College of Chiropractic

 Practicing Since: 1980

-A chiropractor at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center, Dr. Charles McDonald attended Millikin University in Decatur, Illinois; then earned a bachelor of science degree in human biology from National Chiropractic College (now known as National University of Health Sciences) in Lombard, Illinois, where three years later he received a doctorate of chiropractic degree.
+A chiropractor at Cancer Treatment Centers of America® (CTCA) at Western Regional Medical Center (Western), Dr. Charles McDonald attended Millikin University in Decatur, Illinois; then earned a bachelor of science degree in human biology from National Chiropractic College (now known as National University of Health Sciences) in Lombard, Illinois, where three years later he received a doctorate of chiropractic degree.

 As a post-graduate, Dr. McDonald devoted time to studying X-ray, orthopedics, nutrition, spine and extremity exercise rehabilitation and general diagnosis.
-He brings 33 years of experience to his patients at CTCA. and has operated a clinic in Scottsdale since 1982.
+He brings over three decades of experience to his patients at CTCA® and has operated a clinic in Scottsdale since 1982.

 In 1993, Dr. McDonald lost his mother to lung cancer.
 He came to CTCA, in part, because of his admiration for the Mother Standard® of Care.
-“I am so impressed with the core philosophies and the culture that has been created here at CTCA," says Dr. McDonald.
+“I am so impressed with the core philosophies and the culture that has been created here at CTCA," says Dr. McDonald, who serves as Director of Chiropractic Services at Western.
 "The Mother Standard of Care is the same approach I’ve always taken in my private practice.”

 At CTCA, Dr. McDonald evaluates his patients to see if they have any spinal or extremity joint dysfunction as well as improper movement patterns.
 He then uses manual and non-force instrument adjustments to alleviate pain, improve mobility, and enhance well-being.